 - Many schools and universities have connections with artists and/or arts organizations.
-If your local school district has an arts program, we suggest you reach out to them.
-Similarly, if you work near a college or university, see if they have any arts degrees or programming and reach out to the contact people.
+If the local school district has an arts program, reach out to them.
+Similarly, colleges and universities with arts/creative degrees or programming can be useful places to identify partners.

 Creative Engagement takes time—and money.
-Thankfully, there are many available sources to fund this emerging and exciting area of practice.
-Your funding needs will likely vary depending where your project falls on the spectrum of Creative Engagement, as well as on the creative process and products you intend to use.
-Incorporating Creative Engagement to design a process with multiple community partners, or to shape a creative deliverable such as an exhibition or film, will likely require a larger budget.
+Thankfully, there are many available sources to fund projects that use this emerging and exciting area of planning practice.
+Your funding needs and sources will likely vary depending where your project falls on the spectrum of creative engagement, as well as on the creative process and products you intend to use.
+Incorporating creative engagement to design a process with multiple community partners, or to shape a creative deliverable such as an exhibition or film, will likely require a larger budget.
 If you intend to bring a creative approach to a planning process whose budget and deliverables are already defined, you may find it easier to allocate funds from your existing budget.
-Below, we’ve highlighted some examples of funding sources that can support a range of Creative Engagement practices:
+Below, we’ve highlighted some examples of funding sources that can support a range of creative engagement practices:

-- National foundations with grantmaking programs in creative placemaking, such as the Kresge Foundation and Surdna Foundation, offer substantial, yet competitive funding for projects that advance arts and culture-led community development and planning.
+- National foundations with grantmaking programs in creative placemaking, such as the Kresge Foundation and the Surdna Foundation, offer substantial, yet competitive funding for projects that advance arts and culture-led community development and planning.